TriticeaeToolbox/breedbase.R/README.md

 The `observations` must take the form of a named list where the list item name/key is the full trait name of the trait observed and the list item value is the observed trait value.
-The trait name must match an existing trait name in the breeDBase database and follow the form {trait name}|{trait id} (ex: `Grain yield kg/ha|CO_321:0001218`).
+The trait name must match an existing trait name in the breedbase database and follow the form {trait name}|{trait id} (ex: `Grain yield kg/ha|CO_321:0001218`).

 **Example:** Create two `PlotData` objects representing two plots from the same Trial